cyrillef/promises-all-limit/README.md

 const run = async () => {
   try {
     const results = await promisesAllLimit(
-      nbConcurrentJob, // How many ti run concurrently? -1 = all / 1 = run in serie / 2..n = run in parallel with a limit
+      nbConcurrentJob, // How many to run concurrently? -1 = all / 1 = run in serie / 2..n = run in parallel with a limit
       iterator, // function or generator to create promises true // continue if any promise is rejected
     );